Overview

 Workloads can leverage intelligent allocation of their container’s resources (CPU and Memory) by using Capacity AI.
 Capacity AI uses an analysis of historical usage to adjust the resources up/down between the configured minimum and maximum values of each container.
 This can significantly reduce cost but may, in rare cases, cause temporary performance issues with sudden spikes in usage depending on the autoscaling settings of the workload.
 If capacity AI is disabled, the amount of resources configured is set using the provided cpu and memory settings for each container.Resource Minimums

-are typically used only when Capacity AI is enabled.
+minCpu and minMemory are typically used only when Capacity AI is enabled.
 However, stateful workloads always respect these fields.

 Caveats

-Capacity AI must be disabled if the autoscaling strategy is set toCPU Utilization
+Capacity AI must be disabled if the autoscaling strategy is set toCPU Utilization.

 Capacity AI is not supported for stateful workloads